haq0003/viewSQL_magento1.9/README.md

 # viewSQL_magento1.9

+MAGENTO 1.9

 View sql for

-listing customer / listing customer
+create view customer and catalog for ETL